mvolkmann/blog/src/lua.md

 | string `s`  | `s == "true"` | `tonumber(s)`  | not needed    |

-The conversion from a number to a boolean above assumes that all numbers except zero should be treated as false.
+The conversion from a number to a boolean above assumes that all numbers except zero should be treated as `false`.

 The `tonumber` function returns `nil` if the conversion is not possible.

 While it is not commonly done, functions can validate the types of arguments passed to them using the `assert` function.
-It takes a condition and
+This takes a condition and
 an optional message that defaults to "assertion failed!".
-It prints the message and terminates the programming if the condition evaluates to `false`.
+If the condition evaluates to `false`, it prints the message and terminates the program.
 For example:

 ```lua